JackSzwergold/Writing/memories/Being Dragged to See the King.md

 I played around, futzed around and did whatever fun bullshit 9 year old a kid does to kill time on the weekend when suddenly  it happened yet again: An argument broke out between my brother and whichever of our parents said something that upset him.
 I wasn’t exactly too sure what the fight was about because fights with my brother tended to never be in English; it was always in Polish, Yiddish, Hebrew or some mix of them all.
 To my 9 year old ears it just sounded like endless, intelligible human barking.

-The fight was bad enough that my dad showed up at the doorway to me room and asked, “Do you want anything to eat?”
-Which was his way of saying, “Do you believe this shit?” but many times he would just say, “I don’t understand what he wants!” and then walk away.
-This time I said, “No…” to indicate I was not hungry and when my dad stated, “I don’t understand what he wants!”
+But this time the argument was really bad.
+So bad that my dad showed up at the doorway to my room, cracked open the door and calmly asked, “Do you want anything to eat?”
+Which was his passive way of saying, “Do you believe this shit?”

+I simply responded “No…” to indicate I was not hungry and when my dad then exasperatedly stated, “I don’t understand what he wants!”
 I just shrugged my shoulders.

 I was still 9 years old at the time.